richardmalpas/blackjack_webapp/README.md

       git clone https://github.com/richardmalpas/blackjack_webapp.git

-2).   then use the following command to setup a virtual environment and install the required dependencies:
+2).   then use the following command to setup a virtual environment, install the required dependencies and create the required config files:

       source ./blackjack_webapp/activate